Google Analytics 4 Integration Guide for Marketing ROI

 • GA4 is event-based: It treats every single interaction—a page view, a button click, a video play, a form submission—as a distinct “event.”

 This event-based model is far more flexible and provides a more granular understanding of user behavior.
 It’s the foundation for a more powerful and insightful Google Analytics integration.
-If you haven’t already migrated, making the switch to GA4 is your first and most critical step. [internal link: The Complete Guide to Migrating from UA to GA4]
+If you haven’t already migrated, making the switch to GA4 is your first and most critical step.

 A Step-by-Step Guide to Your First Google Analytics Integration